 Restoring files can be done only through the Backblaze Web interface.
 Once I selected a movie file to restore, I had to wait approximately one minute for the download to be ready; when it was ready, I was notified by email.
 Download speeds for that restoration averaged 4 Mbps, which is pretty close to the 4.2-Mbps average for all the services we tested.

 For larger restorations, Backblaze offers two different services, depending on the size of the desired restoration.
-For $99, Backblaze will mail you a USB drive that can hold up to 128 GB of files; for $189, you can get a USB hard drive that holds up to 4 TB of data.
+For $99, Backblaze will mail you a USB flash drive that can hold up to 128 GB of files; for $189, you can get an external hard drive that holds up to 4 TB of data.
 Unlike CrashPlan, Backblaze lets users keep the storage drives after the restoration process is done, thus mitigating some of the user cost for this feature.

 Like CrashPlan, Blackblaze offers continuous file backup, which means the application will switch between scanning for new files and uploading them.
 According to Backblaze, for most computers "this results in roughly one backup per hour."
 Scans use very little in system resources, and the application was rarely distinguishable in my Mac's Activity Monitor.

 Backblaze has a companion mobile app for iOS and Android, but it leaves a lot to be desired.
 The biggest frustration for me was that I had to input my email and password every time I launched the application.
+(However, the mobile app can now sign you in automatically, and has added support for Apple's Touch ID fingerprint reader.)
 Additionally, the app doesn't allow you to download files greater than 30 megabytes, so you'll need your computer to restore anything bigger than a forgotten document or presentation.

 If you've accidentally deleted a file, you have 30 days to restore it from Backblaze before it's permanently deleted from the company's servers.
 That's usually plenty of time, but is still inferior to Crashplan's unlimited deleted-file protection.